worthingtont12/cultural-mapper/Assets/README.md

 Amy X Zhang's Repository
 https://github.com/amyxzhang/boundingbox-cities

-# Language JSON file
+# Language files

-Used the Twitter API to make a request of supported languages.
-File was manipulated to collapse similar languages into one category, ie english, British english, and Australian english.
+Twitter's API provided a JSON object of supported "production" languages.
+File was manipulated to collapse similar languages into one category, i.e. English, British English, and Australian English.

+The [IANA](www.iana.org) maintains a list of all languages and their corresponding two-letter codes.
+This was used in identifying languages not featured in the JSON (though ultimately not used in analysis).